 A: It doesn’t matter.

-I don’t study theologians.
+I hate theology.
+I don’t study it.
 I study God, which is the most basic definition of theology anyway.
 But I don’t study God to stuff my brain with facts and theories.

 I seek God so that I can better know him, more fully follow him, and live in community with him.